centic9/cover-the-world/README.md

 The sport of physically visiting as many tiles (i.e. square areas) as possible on the map is often known as "tile-hunting".

-This project can be used both as library in other project and directly as a set of applications which process data so that it can be visualized on a web page.
+This project can be used both as library in other projects and directly as a set of applications which process data so that it can be visualized on a web page.

 The flow of data is roughly as follows